Hospital Infection

 When you go to the hospital, you expect to get better.
 Unfortunately, hospital-acquired infections can make matters worse.
-On any given day, 1 in 25 patients acquires a hospital-related infection, according to the Centers for Disease Control.
-Statistics show nearly 1.7 million patients get HAIs each year, resulting in 99,000 deaths.
+On any given day, 1 in 31 patients has a hospital-acquired infection, according to the Centers for Disease Control.
+Statistics show nearly 1.7 million patients get infections from a hospital visit each year, resulting in 99,000 deaths.

-But statistics also show that 70% of hospital-acquired infections can be prevented.
+But statistics also show that 70% of hospital-acquired infections could have been prevented.

 If you or someone you love has been the victim of a hospital-acquired infection, you may have been the victim of medical negligence.
 Contact Fieger Law today to see if you have a case.